 “This money goes to state and local coffers,” she added.

 Bennett said the NMA supported the Commerce Tax, an annual tax passed by the Nevada Legislature during the 2015 Legislative Session.
 The tax is imposed on businesses with a Nevada gross revenue exceeding $4 million in the taxable year.

 “We supported that tax program proposed by Gov. (Brian) Sandoval,” she said.

-She said the NMA supported the bill because it provides additional funding for education, and it will be good for Nevada's future.
-The Legislature passed the Commerce Tax, though, after voters in every county rejected the measure during the 2014 general election.
+She said the NMA supported the bill because it provides additional funding for education, and it will be good for Nevada’s future.

 Bennett said Churchill County has mining, but its production is not as great as other Nevada counties.
 Geothermal, salt and diatomaceous earth are among the top mining activities.
 In the past, she said Churchill County also mined gold, silver, copper, tungsten and lead.
 Net proceeds from taxes derived from the current mineral production, she pointed out, generates more than a half-million dollars annually to Churchill County.

 She said the NMA has ensured mining operations rehabilitate thousands of acres of wildlife habitat, and the association has provided classes and teacher workshops.